linusjf/BIAY/HOWTO.md

 You can add sharing to other days as well in a similar fashion.
 Don't forget to execute `genmonth` with the appropriate month index for that day.

-## Merge monthly markdown files into one large README.
+## Merge monthly markdown files into one large README

 1) Edit the stitch.md file provided to include the markdown files you wish to merge.